guptazi/Beginner-Projects/README.md

 Hello,

 In this Project section.
 I will be posting some of my learnings.
-I am learning python as a hobby adn interest in computer programming.
+I am learning python as a hobby and interest in computer programming.

 Feel free to suggest me any cool projects.